openstack-infra/system-config/doc/source/running-your-own.rst

    modules/opencontrail_project/files/jenkins_job_builder/config for your project.
    This is documented in :ref:`stackforge`.
-You should copy hooks.yaml and defaults.yaml across as-is, and if you want the stock set of python jobs that OpenStack uses, the python-jobs.yaml and pypi-jobs.yaml files too.
+You should copy hooks.yaml and defaults.yaml across as-is, and if you want the stock set of python jobs that OpenContrail uses, the python-jobs.yaml and pypi-jobs.yaml files too.
    Macros.yaml will need to be copied and customised.
-See the jenkins-job-builder docs for information on customisation - failing to customise isn't harmful, but you may find your jobs try to post errors to the OpenStack logging site :).
+See the jenkins-job-builder docs for information on customisation - failing to customise isn't harmful, but you may find your jobs try to post errors to the OpenContrail logging site :).
 Finally setup the list of projects to build in projects.yaml.
 The ``config`` job  with the puppet-lint/syntax and pyflakes job can be particularly useful for ensuring you can push updates with confidence (which needs puppet-modules-jobs.yaml).